storybuilder-org/StoryBuilder-Manual/manual.md/manual.md

 ![][SnowWhitePlotPoints]

 StoryCAD won’t create these scenes for you (although the next topic, Plotting with StoryCAD, can help you.
 For help in how to do so, MasterPlots  created one Scene story element for each plot point, which suggests that a scene can do only one thing.
 That’s far from the truth; a scene can and usually should do multiple things: introduce or develop character, advance the plot, etc. The Scene story element’s Development tab contains a field, Purpose of Scene, which includes many of these purposes (not surprisingly related to the Notes in a Scene generated by MasterPlots.)
 Purpose of Scene is different from most controls in that you can check off multiple purposes.

+StoryBuilder won’t create these scenes for you (although the next topic, Plotting with StoryBuilder, can help you.
+For help in how to do so, MasterPlots  created one Scene story element for each plot point, which suggests that a scene can do only one thing.
+That’s far from the truth; a scene can and usually should do multiple things: introduce or develop character, advance the plot, etc. The Scene story element’s Development tab contains a field, Purpose of Scene, which includes many of these purposes (not surprisingly related to the Notes in a Scene generated by MasterPlots.)
+Purpose of Scene is different from most controls in that you can check off multiple purposes.

 Dramatic Situations